How to test Selling Partner API endpoints

 2. Search the code for an x-amzn-api-sandbox object that contains a static array of request and response examples for static sandbox calls to the API operation in which they appear.

 4. Check that your request includes all required parameters as defined in the corresponding Swagger model.
-Refer to the following example of an Order API v0 Swagger Model, where Get Order API call is highlighted with a successful response:
+The following example shows an Order API v0 Swagger model, where Get Order API call is highlighted with a successful response:

 2148